BigIan1969/polari/chapter05.md

 Lingua Franca was a pidgin language used by traders and sailors in the Mediterranean during the Middle Ages.
 It combined Italian, Spanish, French, and Arabic, among other languages, to create a simple and functional language for communication between people who spoke different native languages.

 Polariyari, on the other hand, was a language used by fairground and circus workers in the 19th century.
 It involved using a unique set of slang terms and phrases to communicate with each other, often in the presence of customers who wouldn't understand what they were saying.
-It drew heavily on Lingua Franca and Romani.
+It drew heavily on Lingua Franca, Romani and many other sources.

 Back slang was another important influence on Polari.
 This involved reversing words, so that "back" became "kcab," for example.
 It was often used by street vendors and market traders in the 19th century to communicate with each other without customers understanding what they were saying.